EmulatorJS/emulatorjs.org/content/1.docs/8.systems/Nintendo DS.md

 <script type='text/javascript'>
     EJS_player = '#game';

-    // Can also be desmume2015 or melonds
-    EJS_core = 'nds';
+    // Can also be desmume, desmume2015 or melonds EJS_core = 'nds';

     // URL to BIOS file